penao7/FullstackMOOC/BlogApp/blogappserver/README.md

 This server is implemented using Node.js together with Express.js for [Blog-App Client](/BlogApp/blogappclient).

-To get authorization, a new user needs to be created and token received (see User endpoint).
+To get authorization, a new user needs to be created and token received (see users endpoint).

 ## Endpoints: